-A: We currently engage sub-processors to carry out data delivery to end users over a content delivery network (CDN) and content transcription and captioning services.
-The exact sub-processors used in any given case may depend on the specific deployment and combination of products and services purchased.
-Customers may request details about the particular sub-processors used in their deployment and can request that they be notified of changes to those sub-processors and given a chance to object to any changes in the applicable sub-processors.
+Kaltura currently engages sub-processors to carry out data delivery to end users over a content delivery network (CDN) and to provide video enrichment functions (such as content transcription and captioning services).
+For media and telecom customers utilizing Kaltura’s OTT platform, Kaltura may engage additional sub-processors such as providers of recommendation engines, live encoding, cloud DVR, analytics, and DRM management services.
+The exact sub-processors used in any given case depends on the specific deployment and combination of products and services purchased.
+Customers may request details about the particular sub-processors used in their deployment.
+Customers can also request that they be notified of changes to those sub-processors and given a chance to object to any changes in the applicable sub-processors.

-A: We have privacy policies regarding how Kaltura collects, uses, process, protects, and discloses data through the Kaltura websites and the Kaltura SaaS platform.
-Our privacy policies can be accessed at https://corp.kaltura.com/privacy-policy.
+Kaltura has privacy policies regarding how Kaltura collects, uses, process, protects, and discloses data through the Kaltura websites and the Kaltura SaaS platform.
+Kaltura’s privacy policies can be accessed at https://corp.kaltura.com/privacy-policy.

 Q: Does Kaltura have an EU data protection representative?

-A: We have designated our wholly-owned UK subsidiary, Kaltura Europe, Ltd., as our EU data protection representative.
-The contact information for our EU data protection representative is as follows:
+Kaltura has appointed its wholly-owned UK subsidiary, Kaltura Europe, Ltd., as its EU data protection representative.
+The contact information for Kaltura’s EU data protection representative is as follows:

 Q: How can I learn more about Kaltura’s privacy program?

-A: For more information about our privacy program, please contact Kaltura’s Data Protection Officer (email: [email protected]).
+To get additional information about Kaltura’s privacy program, please contact Kaltura’s Data Protection Officer, Yossi Binyamin (email: [email protected]).
 Legal inquiries can be directed to Emily Dong, Legal Counsel, CIPP/E (email: [email protected]).